IKIM-Essen/ERMA/README.md

 snakemake prepare_fastqs
 ```

+### Sample naming

+To ensure a robust run of the pipeline, sample names are restricted to only contain:
+- Uppercase and/or lowercase letters
+- digits
+- underscores

+Sample names containing other special characters ("-" "," "." "/" "$" "@" etc.) will result in an error

 ### Run Pipeline

 To run the pipeline in the default mode, a profile with snakemake specific parameters is provided.
 Therefore, the only neccessary command to start is: